 – Beneficial herbs: Tulsi (Holy Basil), Lemon balm (Melissa), Valerian root, Chamomile, Hops.

-A few results of studies that will give you additional ideas what can be beneficial in dealing with IBS:
+A few results of studies that will give you additional ideas on what can be beneficial in dealing with IBS:

 NUTRITIONAL AND LIFESTYLE RECOMMENDATIONS